Welcome to Hawks Class!

 Sir Francis Drake and Slavery.

-We follow Maths No Problem but enjoy drawing on other sources to ensure we can become the best mathematicians ever.
+Maths is taught through White Rose and supports our learning through developing our understanding in progressive steps.
 We love times tables Rockstars and are always up for a challenge again other House Teams or year groups.

 Enquiry based learning

 Alongside our Maths and English curriculum, we use topic-based learning to inspire us about history, geography, art and much more!
 We have 'Big Questions' that help us hook our learning and enables us to dig deeper in to everything we do.

 For example, one of our topics is titled 'World at War'.
 The first half term we spend learning about history with our big question being: How did the war change people's lives?
 From there, we then explore how the war started, allies and axis, The Plymouth Blitz, air raids, evacuation and VE Day.